 Keys to department facilities and rooms are available if needed for production or class access.
 If you need keys, you must obtain these from the office of the Assistant Production Manager.
 The keys will be signed out to an individual/specific student and MUST be returned at the end of the production they were issued for or at the end of each semester for longer term sign-outs.
 Keys can be recalled at any time.
-A student who missues a space and loses or does not return keys in a timely manner, will no longer be assigned keys, regardless of need or production duties.
-The key form must be completed at least 2 full business days prior to the day the key is needed.
+A student who misuses a space and loses or does not return keys in a timely manner, will no longer be assigned keys, regardless of need or production duties.
+To request keys email Mary Gragen, Assistant Production Manager, (meg329@mgsa.rutgers.edu) with a list of needed keys, to set up an appointment.
+Please allow 2 full business days for the request to be filled.